FAANG is an acronym for the five most prominent tech companies in the United States – Facebook, Amazon, Apple, Netflix, and Google.

 Yes, having good grades is an advantage for candidates who are after tech internships.

 However, the big five also require that interns understand the basics of communication.
-You will be integrated into a team and, therefore, would need excellent communication skills to keep up with other interns and full-time team members.
+You will be integrated into a team and, therefore, will need excellent communication skills to keep up with other interns and full-time team members.

 5. Marketing Skills